Import Data from CSV Files Using Salesforce Flow

-You can now upload CSV data and turn it into Salesforce records with just a couple of Flow elements, thanks to Narender’s excellent response to the 1st Chance for Glory published a few weeks back.
-Make sure to check out his blog at https://forcepanda.wordpress.com/
+You can now upload CSV data and turn it into Salesforce records with just a couple of Flow elements.
+This action is based on original work by Narender Singh, plus nice new improvements by Hijlko and Suraj Pillai.

 (Interested in exporting records to CSV?
 Check that out here)

 Here’s all that’s needed to take a typical CSV file and turn it into a collection of Accounts that you can save or modify.

 The work is done by the ConvertCSVToRecords invocable action.
 It takes as input one or more Content Document ID’s.
 This is the main way you refer to files that have been uploaded to Salesforce.
-In the example above, we use a standard File Upload screen component to upload a CSV file. (see Considerations: Uploading Files, below for more information).
+In the example above, we use a File Upload screen component to upload a CSV file. (see Considerations: Uploading Files, below for more information).
 It outputs a Content Document ID which is then fed into the new action.

-The action takes advantage of the recently added support for generic SObjects in invocable actions.
+The action takes advantage of Flow support for generic SObjects in invocable actions.
 This is the same enhancement that enables Collection Actions.
 Here, at design time, I specify both the name of the object type “Account” and you select Account as the expect output from the action:

 The video in this post shows an example that uses the out-of-the-box File Upload component.
 It requires a recordId to be provided, and it stores uploaded files ‘on’ that recordId.
 This makes a lot of sense when you’re trying to upload Account or Contact-related files, but doesn’t make a lot of sense here where we’re just trying to import data.
 As the video here shows, I actually created a separate object just to hold these values.The import process doesn’t actually make use of this related record.
 This is all a little annoying.
 Fortunately, since that video was recorded members of the Flow community have created a replacement extension called File Upload Improved, which doesn’t require a recordId.
 We recommend that for use with CSV Uploading.